On reachability of Markov decision processes: a novel state-classification-based PI approach

-As mentioned above, in this paper we mainly consider the reliability $R^{\pi}_i$ of controlled Markov systems on a set of failed states $B$, which can be related not only to the failure probability (e.g.,\cite{L96,MYK04,N05}), but also to the ruin probability in insurance-actuary \cite{AA10,A:22,TWWZ20}.
-We pay attention to a computational method of an optimal policy that maximizes the reliability $R^{\pi}_i$.
-Different from the MDPs in \cite{A02,BR11,CR12,OHLJBL:96,MLT05,S99,TSC92} with reward/cost functions, our optimization criterion $R^{\pi}_i$ does not involve any reward/cost function.
-In particular, comparing with the risk-probability criterion in \cite{BM04,BK95,HG-2020,Wen}, which is based on reward functions and reward levels, our optimization criterion $R^{\pi}_i$ includes neither of them.
-As far as we know, the failure probability in controlled discrete-time Markov systems has been analyzed in \cite{DM22,DEJ11}, which is called the probability of reaching a failed state set.
-Chatterjee et al. \cite{DEJ11} discussed the maximal probability of reaching a target set while avoiding another set for discrete-time Markov controlled systems with Borel state and action spaces, where it not only considered the existence of an optimal policy, but also connected its optimal control problem with a martingale characterization.
-For the maximization reachability problem in \cite{DEJ11} with countable state and action spaces, $\acute{A}$vila et al. \cite{DM22} has transformed the reaching probability into an equivalent long-run average reward in MDPs by modifying the stochastic kernels, and then given the existence and a linear programming algorithm of the maximal reaching probability and an optimal policy for finite states and actions by the results for MDPs in \cite{A02,MLT05,S99}.
+As mentioned above, in this paper we mainly consider the reaching probability $q^{\pi}_i$ of MDPs on a set of failure states $B$, which can be related not only to the failure probability in reliability engineering (e.g.,\cite{L96,N05,MYK04}), but also to the ruin probability in insurance-actuary \cite{AA10,TWWZ20}.
+We pay attention to a computational method of an optimal policy that minimizes the reaching probability $q^{\pi}_i$.
+Different from the MDPs in \cite{BR11,CR12,OHLJBL:96,MLT05,S99,TSC92} with reward/cost functions, our optimization criterion $q^{\pi}_i$ does not involve any reward/cost function.
+In particular, comparing with the risk-probability criterion in \cite{BM04,HG-2020,Wen}, which is based on reward functions and reward levels, our optimization criterion $q^{\pi}_i$ includes neither of them.
+As far as we know, the reaching probability in discrete-time MDPs has been analyzed in \cite{DM22,DEJ11}, which is called the probability of reaching a failure state set.
+Chatterjee et al. \cite{DEJ11} discussed the minimal probability of reaching a failure state set while avoiding another set for discrete-time MDPs with Borel state and action spaces, where it not only considered the existence of an optimal policy, but also connected its optimal control problem with a martingale characterization.
+For the reachability problem in \cite{DEJ11} with countable state and action spaces, $\acute{A}$vila et al. \cite{DM22} has transformed the problem of minimizing reaching probability into the equivalent (long-run) average MDPs by modifying the stochastic kernels and introducing a reward function, and then given the existence of an optimal policy and a linear programming algorithm of the minimal reaching probability and an optimal policy for finite states and actions by the results for MDPs in \cite{MLT05,S99}.